 The Speakers frequency response before applying Acourate looks like this:

-As already described in detail, using the Acourate toolbox will allow you to get the best sonic performance.
+As already described in detail, I do prefer the Acourate toolbox because it allows you to work on almost all aspects of digital room correction.
+And – to my ears – it gives the best sonic performance.
 The very well written book from Mitch Barnett “Accurate Sound Reproduction Using DSP” does walk you through this process in a step-by-step approach.
 In addition, please also use the Acourate forum for further technical support.
+You may also have a look at two viable alternatives: Focus Fidelty or Audiolense.
+Both offer state-of-the-art DSP toolsets for digital room EQ as well.

 The most annoying element of loudspeaker sound reproduction in small rooms are the room modes.
 They cause the highest sonic degradations in almost everyday life listening environment.
 Acourate can correct this to a very high degree.
 However, it is quite useful – before the application of the Room macros – to pre-filter the modal region of the sound spectrum.
 This flattens the bass curve.